linagora/openpaas-doc/_docs/getting-started/linux.md

 * Here is the ToC, this line is needed to generate...
 {:toc}

-Installing OpenPaas on a Linux server is very easy using provided system packages.
+Installing OpenPaaS on a Linux server is very easy using provided system packages.
 This installation method is currently only supported on _Debian Jessie_ and _RHEL 7_ (or its community companion _CentOS 7_).

-> Make sure you are starting from a minimal installation for both distributions; the machine should only have standard system utilities (and ssh service).
+> Make sure you are starting from a minimal installation for both distributions.
+The machine should only have standard system utilities (and ssh service).

+> If you just want to try OpenPaaS, check out the [Docker guide](/getting-started/docker/)

 # Setup the target machine